Río Negro massacres: Political and legal implications

-In 2005, a petition was filed to the Inter-American Commission on Human Rights on the Rio Negro Massacre, and it is in the admissibility stage.
+In 2005, a petition was filed to the Inter-American Commission on Human Rights on the Rio Negro massacre, and it is in the admissibility stage.
 Meanwhile, the government has sought to deal with the petitioners and victims of over 100 complaints filed against Guatemala in the IACHR, in some cases negotiating resettlement and compensation agreements.
 These, however, have often been conducted under the threat of violence or massacre and have largely been aborted, halted, or reneged after agreement had been reached.
-Even when “paid” on paper, remediation has often failed to reach the intended recipients.
+Even when "paid" on paper, remediation has often failed to reach the intended recipients.
 Entitlements such as the provision of free electricity have vanished, and since they were usually made by verbal promise alone, no documentation exists by which to defend the rights.
 Inadequate farm and household land provided through resettlement has contributed significantly to the severe poverty and malnutrition of the region (Center for Political Ecology, Chixoy Dam Legacy Issues Study, 2005).
 Some of the cases, though, have been resolved, and financial compensation has been paid to the families of a number of individuals who disappeared or suffered summary execution.
-In a comparable case in 2000, families who survived the 1982 Las Dos Erres Massacre were awarded a total of 1.82 million US$ in compensation (Summary record of the 1940th meeting: Guatemala.
+In a comparable case in 2000, families who survived the 1982 Dos Erres massacre were awarded a total of 1.82 million US$ in compensation (Summary record of the 1940th meeting: Guatemala.
 10/08/2001.
 CCPR/C/SR.1940.) along with a formal excuse from President Alfonso Portillo on behalf of the state.

-In 1998, sixteen years after the Río Negro Massacres, three former civil patrollers were convicted of three of the murders.
+In 1998, sixteen years after the Río Negro massacres, three former civil patrollers were convicted of three of the murders.
 At a second trial in 1999, the three were sentenced to 50 years imprisonment.
 Cases against 45 other civil patrollers are still open, but no charges have been brought.
-Nor have any military officials who planned, ordered, or participated in the massacres had to face the courts (Amnesty International, “Worldwide Appeal: Guatemala: Rio Negro massacre – Update”).
-Also in 1999, the Guatemalan Truth Commission (Comisión para el Esclarecimiento Histórico – CEH) issued a finding that the Río Negro Massacres constituted state-sponsored genocide under Article II of the UN Convention on the Prevention and Punishment of the Crime of Genocide (CEH 1999: Conclusions, Chapter II: ¶¶ 108–123).
+Nor have any military officials who planned, ordered, or participated in the massacres had to face the courts (Amnesty International, "Worldwide Appeal: Guatemala: Rio Negro massacre – Update").
+Also in 1999, the Guatemalan Truth Commission (Comisión para el Esclarecimiento Histórico – CEH) issued a finding that the Río Negro massacres constituted state-sponsored genocide under Article II of the UN Convention on the Prevention and Punishment of the Crime of Genocide (CEH 1999: Conclusions, Chapter II: ¶¶ 108–123).